apollographql/docs/src/content/basics/intro/benefits.md

 - Compose new operations with live validation and autocomplete
 - Register your schema with a management service that tracks and checks changes

-### What is Apollo Studio?
+### What is Apollo GraphOS?

-Apollo provides a cloud-hosted collection of tools that help you measure your graph's performance and grow it safely.
-These tools are together known as [**Apollo Studio**](https://www.apollographql.com/docs/studio/).
+Apollo provides a cloud-hosted collection of tools that help you build your graph, measure its performance, and grow it safely.
+These tools are together known as [**Apollo GraphOS**](/studio/).

-After registering your GraphQL schema, you can use the **Apollo Studio Explorer** to inspect all of its types and fields.
+After registering your schema with GraphOS, you can use the **Apollo Studio Explorer** to inspect all of its types and fields.
 You can also build and run queries against your running server:

 <img src="../img/explorer-tab.jpg" alt="Studio Explorer tab" class="screenshot" />